phuctm97/shell.how/README.md

 # shell.how

-Write down a shell command-line to see it works in details.
+Write down a shell command-line to see how it works in details.

 ## Design Choices